spiral/roadrunner-bridge/README.md

 }
 ```

-Then you need to bind your implementation with interface.
+Then you need to bind your implementation with `Spiral\RoadRunnerBridge\Queue\Failed\FailedJobHandlerInterface` interface.

 ```php
 use Spiral\Boot\Bootloader\Bootloader;